KarlOL82/react-portfolio/src/components/ResumeText.md

 - Handles Procurement of third-party and domestic parts and equipment including ordering and purchasing, acquiring quotes from vendors for pricing and lead times, and keeping Outbound and Engineering departments informed as to delays or shortages.
 - Oversees warehousing of all products stored on site as well as two external storage facilities.
 - Member of the Safety Commitee.
 - Reports directly to Director of Procurement.

+Contact: Josh Yu (206) 344-8800

 ___

 ## Amazon Fullfilment BFI4

 August 2017 - June 2020

-Contact: Aaron Floyd (253) 432-9330

 Position: Inbound Dock Clerk (Supervisor)